Global AI Talent Report 2018

 For our visualization, we decided to plot the less conservative estimate, in order to capture talent with potentially interdisciplinary skills.

 In addition to these narrower LinkedIn searches, we counted authors of published papers or posters to estimate other high-level influencers and "rising stars" in the field.
 In theory, these candidates are required to apply AI theories established in controlled environments to messier real-world settings.
 In this talent pool, we found 5,400 experts who have presented a research paper in the last few years.

 The following conferences were prioritized in our research: the Conference on Neural Information Processing Systems (NIPS), the International Machine Learning Society (ICML) conference, and finally the International Conference on Learning Representations (ICLR).
 We scraped researcher names from these conferences and filled out their location, experience, and education profiles using Mechanical Turk.

 According to our data, European and Asian countries have significantly fewer researchers than the US, the UK, or Canada, but we are the first to acknowledge that this is most likely due to LinkedIn being a predominantly Western platform.
 Our searches found 413 candidates in China, 291 in Singapore, 204 in Japan, and 147 in Korea.

-A recent tabulation of LinkedIn users by country done by Meenakshi Chaudhary points out a large discrepancy in LinkedIn user penetration rates, even among developed countries.
+A of LinkedIn users by country done by Meenakshi Chaudhary points out a large discrepancy in LinkedIn user penetration rates, even among developed countries.
 Chaudhary mentions that “after [the] US, India, Brazil, Great Britain, and Canada have the highest number of LinkedIn users,” which suggests that LinkedIn’s adoption in certain countries and markets heavily skews the representations within our sample.
 To that effect, while the quantities of LinkedIn experts found in Asia are much lower than in North America or Europe, these numbers are still very high given the fact that LinkedIn’s penetration rates are lower in Asia.